Aspirational district programme should be extended to block and city levels: PM | Education

 The experience and learnings gained by them while working in these districts would be unparalleled and prove useful for the entire country, the statement said, quoting Modi.

-He said that award winning retired school teachers could also be roped in for visiting schools and training teachers.
+He said award-winning retired school teachers could also be roped in for visiting schools and train teachers.

-Modi also noted that there could be a dedicated TV channel for teachers' training.
+Modi also suggested that there could be a dedicated TV channel for teachers' training.

-It may be recalled that in the Budget 2022-23, the government announced that 200 TV channels would be launched for improving access to high quality education in the remotest part of the country.
+It may be recalled that in Budget 2022-23, the government announced that 200 TV channels would be launched for improving access to high-quality education in the remotest part of the country.

-The statement said the prime minister suggested organising competitions among young entrepreneurs, startups and youths across states for preparation of quality content in various mediums such as drama, animation, mono-acting, etc. in regional languages.
+The prime minister suggested organizing competitions among young entrepreneurs, startups, and youths across states for the preparation of quality content in various mediums such as drama, animation, mono-acting, etc. in regional languages.

 According to the statement, deliberations were held on 'Crop Diversification and Achieving Self-Sufficiency in Oilseeds, Pulses and Other Agri-Commodities' and 'Implementation of National Education Policy-School Education'.